 On the other hand, you can make your own chocolate-covered coffee beans – and brew coffee with the leftovers!
 Here’s how.

 The quantity of the bag/package of beans you get your hands on will ultimately determine the overall value of your buy.
 The bigger the quantity, the better deal you (usually) get per ounce.
 Unfortunately, to take advantage of these opportunities, you do need to be in a position to shell out a little more upfront money.

-However, bulk buys will be a great option for families, or for people who really, really like their coffee-flavored beans.
-We have several options on this list that come in one- or two-pound packages.
+However, bulk buys can be a great option for families or people who really, really like their chocolate-coated coffee beans.
+Several options on this list come in one- or two-pound packages.

 You can also find more artisanal batches available in small quantities.
-You pay more for this, but it may be an enticing opportunity for those who value quality above everything else.
+You’ll pay more for this, but it may be an enticing opportunity for those who value quality above everything else.